-Special thanks to the staff at Cabela´s of Bowling Green, Kentucky, for allowing us the use of the divergent compound bow, and range, for test and review purposes.
-Cabela´s was acquired by Bass Pro Shop in 2016, and now operates as a branch of the company, with retail locations nationwide.
+Special thanks to the staff at Cabela’s of Bowling Green, Kentucky, for allowing us the use of their bows, and range, for test and review purposes.
+Cabela’s was acquired by Bass Pro Shop in 2016 and now operates as a branch of the company, with retail locations nationwide.

 Bear BlackOut Bow Sight Bowtech Compound Bow compound overview Diamond Archery equipment overview Hands-On Accessoires Hands-On Compound Bow Hoyt hunting arrow Mathews News News August 2020 News December 2020 News February 2021 News January 2021 News November News October 2020 News September 2020 Obsession PSE Recurve Overview